Supriya0601/M3_Wiper-control-system/5_Report/read.md

 * When the wiper switch is in the AUTO position, the wiper will operate for 1 cycle if the initial engine start is made.
 This may cause the wiper blades to wear prematurely.
 Therefore, other than rainy days, set the switch to the OFF position.
 Especially during the winter time, check if the wiper blades are not frozen to the windshield.
 * Operating  the  wiper with  the  blades  frozen can  damage  the  wiper motor.
 If  you operate  the  wipers when  the windshield is  dry without  spraying washer fluid,  the windshield  can be  scratched and  the wiper  blades can  wear prematurely.
 Use the wiper with the washer fluid when the windshield is dry.
 *   When it does not rain, turn the wiper switch to the OFF position
 *   Turn the wiper switch to the OFF position before any car wash to avoid unwanted operation of the wipers.

+## APPLICATIONS
+* Its found in four and six wheelers
+* It used in planes
+* It used in trains

 ## CONCLUSION
 Its less power consumption, been free from wear and tear as well  as  it been  possible to operate  manually/automatically by  providing on/off switch  all make this design a very useful and advantageous working model.Thus the advantage of this project, which  is  the automatic rain wiper, is  cost effective, sustainable,  and user-friendly.